-Over the years Gary’s strategic mindset has guided business owners through their business challenges by providing the clarity needed to produce profitable results.
+With over 40 years of business experience and an MBA in Organizational Development Gary’s experience has guided business owners through their business challenges by providing the clarity needed to produce profitable results.
 The following case studies are examples of how bridging the gap between current reality and desired future drives business success to the next level.

 I occasionally serve as a consultant for Business Oregon, and they contacted me concerning a SE Portland food processor that produces a line of vegan and vegetarian breakfast burritos and hoagie style sandwiches.
 The food processor had maxed out their current space.
 They wanted to grow, but instead they were turning down business because they did not have the necessary capacity.
 Their customers were asking to purchase more of their delicious products.
 The business had grown every year and been profitable every year as well, but they had hit a wall.
 In addition, they wanted to add a frozen food line to have the ability to distribute nationally and potentially internationally.

 The problem was that the business was out of space and they didn’t see how they could produce any more products using their current facility.
 In order to expand they would need a new facility, which meant they would need bank financing.
 They needed a solid business plan and to ensure the financials were in order so they could seek bank financing and also work with Business Oregon on partnering in their expansion goals.

 I worked with the owners and their two sons to examine potential adjustments within their current facility that would allow them to increase output without adding any additional employees (which they had no room for).
 I assisted the owners in developing their business plan and creating financial metrics that would allow them to forecast growth and the costs associated with their intended growth.

 As a result, both the bank they were working with and Business Oregon were interested in working with the owners to build a new facility with a mechanized linear production line to increase production.
 Business Oregon was also interested in promoting this Oregon product nationally and internationally.